elusivecodes/fQuery/README.md

 Import A CSS Stylesheet file.

-- `stylesheet` is a string containing the destination URL for the stylesheet to load.
+- `stylesheet` is a string containing the URL for the stylesheet to load.

+This method returns a *Promise* that resolves when the request is completed, or rejects on failure.

 ```javascript
 dom.loadStyle(stylesheet);